Isaiah predicts the fall of the Babylonian Empire.

 VERSE 3.
 Your nakedness will be uncovered.
 Yes, your shame will be seen.
 I will take vengeance, and will spare no one.”

 shame will be seen.
 Why does the Babylonian Empire feel shame?
-Is it that they failed?
-Is it that the LORD God of Israel easily conquered them?
-Was their national ego that fragile?

 Our Redeemer.
-Our Redeemer is Jesus Christ.
+Our Redeemer is the Lord Jesus Christ.

 VERSE 5.
 “Sit in silence, and go into darkness, daughter of the Kasdim.
 For you shall no longer be called the mistress of kingdoms.